dz0ny/klipper-prusa-mk3s/README.md

 ## Pre-Check

-- Get Z offset value from your current firmware (Menu -> Calibration -> Z-offest), you will need it for Klipper config.
+- Get Z offset value from your current firmware (Menu -> Calibration -> Z-offset), you will need it for the Klipper config.
+- Your bed needs to be perpendicular (based on XYZ Calibration).
+If not you will have to do the skew calibration before printing or you risk crashing your nozzle to the bed.
 - Read https://github.com/dz0ny/klipper-prusa-mk3s/blob/main/printer.template.cfg
 - Read https://www.klipper3d.org/Installation.html#building-and-flashing-the-micro-controller

 ## Install
 1. Install https://docs.mainsail.xyz/setup/mainsail-os to SDCard and RPI Zero 2 W
 2. Connect as described in https://help.prusa3d.com/en/article/raspberry-pi-zero-w-preparation-and-installation_2180
-3. Add following to the to `moonraker.conf`
+3. Add the following to the to `moonraker.conf`

 ```yml
 [update_manager prusa]